mdgreaves/hierarchical-empirical-Bayes/README.md

 ```

 ## **Flexibility and Interpretation**
-The code in this repository can be easily modified to explore **different data-to-prior-variance mappings**, allowing for hypothesis testing regarding the relationship between structural and effective connectivity.
+The code in this repository can be easily modified to explore different data-to-prior-variance mappings, allowing for hypothesis testing regarding the relationship between structural and effective connectivity.

-The outputs of `heb_study` are straightforward to interpret for researchers familiar with **Dynamic Causal Modeling (DCM)** or other models estimated using **SPM's nonlinear system identification framework**.
-This approach can address a range of research questions related to **structural-functional coupling**.
+The outputs of `heb_study` are straightforward to interpret for researchers familiar with dynamic causal modeling or other models estimated using SPM's nonlinear system identification framework.
+This approach can address a range of research questions related to structural-functional coupling.

 ## **Contact**
-For questions or clarifications, feel free to reach out.
+Questions?
+Please feel free to reach out.

 ## **Reference**
 Greaves et al. (2024). *Structurally informed resting-state effective connectivity recapitulates cortical hierarchy.*